 Geiger Kits provide the electronics needed to run, and detect events from a GM tube.
 The events are counted and displayed as CPM and dose rate by a microprocessor running pre-loaded software.
 Counts can also be output to a PC via a serial connection.

 Assembly requires moderately good soldering skills, and the ability to read and follow the Build Instructions supplied.
 Geiger Kits are not an "instant Geiger counter" ready for field use.
 They do not include a GM tube, battery, case and the switches and buttons you may wish to put on a case.
 These you must supply on your own.
 However, with these additions they are a fully functioning Geiger counter.

 The kits will work with GM tubes that require high voltage in the range of 350-940V (which is most tubes.).
 For a list of tubes that have been successfully used with the kit, see GM Tube Info.

-The GK-B5 kit uses an ATmega328P.
+The GK-B5 and GKmini kits use an ATmega328P.
 The GK-Plus kit uses a larger ATmega1284P.
-Both have all pins broken out and an FTDI connector that will allow it to be programmed with the Arduino IDE if desired.
-The GK-B5 and GK-Plus have a jumper connects the microprocessor to the interrupt from the Geiger circuit, so basically it is a standalone Arduino compatible.
+All have all pins broken out and an FTDI connector that will allow it to be programmed with the Arduino IDE if desired.
+The GK-B5 and GK-Plus have a jumper connects the microprocessor to the interrupt from the Geiger circuit, so basically they are a standalone Arduino compatible.
 See the Software page for more info.